google/haskell-indexer/README.md

 For instruction on how to install and use the plugin with `stack`, see [stack-example/README.md](stack-example/README.md).

-The following GHC options are relevant after the plugin is installed.
+If you are using some other build system, the following GHC options are relevant after the plugin is installed.

 * `-package-db <db_path>`: Tells the package database where the plugin has been installed.
 It may be used more than once if the plugin dependencies